 If you are inconvenienced in any way, please contact the superintendent of Samut Prakan Immigration on 02-395 0029 Ext.
 12 or 14.

-90 DAY NOTIFICATION: The office for 90 Day notification is on the second floor.
+90 DAY NOTIFICATION: The office for 90 Day notification is now in the office on the left as you enter the building.
 You will find, that towards the end of the day it will be less crowded.
 If you have all your documents in order, you should be in and out within 5 minutes.
 You need to fill out the TM47 form and bring photocopies of the following pages in your passport.
 In addition, you may be asked to show proof of address.
 So, please prepare a photocopy of your house registration or rental contract.

 - Front page showing name / surname / Passport No., etc.